dbrian56/testnotebook/ReadMe.txt

 Advanced Topics
 ===============
-I'm going to be rewriting all of this.
+Now branched!
+I’m going to be rewriting all of this.

 This Section serves as a collective for advanced topics that most developers using this library will never need to know about, but that may be useful for